Rocky Mountain Liquor (CVE:RUM) Sets New 1-Year Low – Time to Sell?

-Rocky Mountain Liquor Inc. (CVE:RUM – Get Free Report) shares reached a new 52-week low on Thursday .
-The stock traded as low as C$0.09 and last traded at C$0.10, with a volume of 8500 shares trading hands.
+Rocky Mountain Liquor Inc. (CVE:RUM – Get Free Report) shares hit a new 52-week low on Thursday .
+The company traded as low as C$0.09 and last traded at C$0.09, with a volume of 2000 shares trading hands.
 The stock had previously closed at C$0.10.

 Rocky Mountain Liquor Inc, through its subsidiary, Andersons Liquor Inc, owns and operates liquor stores in Canada.
 Its stores sell beer, wine, spirit, and ready to drink liquor products, as well as ancillary items, such as juice, ice, soft drinks, and giftware.
 Rocky Mountain Liquor Inc is headquartered in Edmonton, Canada.